carlosalmonte04/so-native/README.md

 # soNative
-implementation of native components using weex and VueJS 2.
+Implementation of native components using weex and VueJS 2.

 ## Getting started